-8. Related Party Transactions
+6. Related Party and Party-in-Interest Transactions

-Certain Plan investments are in interest-bearing cash, mutual funds and a common/collective trust managed by Fidelity.
-Fidelity also serves as the Trustee of the Plan and, therefore, Plan transactions involving these mutual funds, common/collective trust or interest-bearing cash qualify as party-in-interest transactions under ERISA and the Code.
+Certain Plan investments are in mutual funds, interest-bearing cash and a common/collective trust managed by Fidelity.
+Fidelity also serves as the Trustee of the Plan; therefore, Plan transactions involving these mutual funds, interest-bearing cash or common/collective trust qualify as party-in-interest transactions under ERISA and the Code.
 Additionally, a portion of the Plan's assets are invested in the Company's common stock.
 Because the Company is the Plan sponsor, Plan transactions involving the Company's common stock qualify as party-in-interest transactions.
 Finally, the engagement of Strategic Advisers, Inc. to provide investment management services under the managed account option and its investment in mutual funds and a common/collective trust managed by Fidelity are party-in-interest transactions under ERISA and the Code because Strategic Advisers, Inc. is an affiliate of the Trustee.
 All of the foregoing transactions are exempt from the prohibited transaction rules of ERISA and the Code under statutory or governmental agency exemptions.